localstack/docs/content/en/getting-started/auth-token/index.md

 ### Docker Compose

-To start LocalStack using `docker-compose`, you have to include the `LOCALSTACK_AUTH_TOKEN` environment variable in your `docker-compose.yml` file:
+To start LocalStack using `docker compose`, you have to include the `LOCALSTACK_AUTH_TOKEN` environment variable in your `docker-compose.yml` file:

 ```yaml
 environment: